 Brands' personalization efforts are hindering and not helping their businesses.
 A significant 70% of respondents reported receiving irrelevant messages and notifications from retailers; promoting a type of coffee pod that does not match the coffee machine the consumer recently bought, for example.
 While 36% felt undervalued and treated as just one among many, and 25% expressed frustration over the inability to contact brands through their preferred channels.

 These sub minimal personalization efforts mean that 28% of shoppers feel that companies fail to meet their personalization expectations, and 25% believe that brands do not understand their needs.
 Additionally, 17% of consumers expressed dissatisfaction with how companies communicate with them, lacking a sense of understanding.

-Interestingly, there is a divide in opinions regarding the value of personalization, with 37% of consumers deeming it unnecessary and unwanted.
-However, the majority, 64%, disagree with this sentiment, indicating that personalization remains a crucial aspect of the customer experience.
-But what exactly are brands missing here?
+Interestingly, when looking at the value of personalization, only 46% of consumers consider it unnecessary and unwanted.
+The majority, comprising 29% of respondents, disagree with this sentiment, emphasizing that personalization remains a crucial aspect of the overall customer experience.

 But all is not lost.
-Some retailers are using personalization effectively.
-Shoppers highlighted that brands provide the right information at the right time (41%), enable them to achieve their desired outcomes faster (44%), assure a seamless shopping process (38%), and eliminate the need to repeat basic information (33%).
+Some UAE retailers are using personalization effectively.
+Shoppers highlighted that brands provide the right information at the right time (41%), enable them to achieve their desired outcomes faster (39%), assure a seamless shopping process (44%), and eliminate the need to repeat basic information (27%).
 Given the money invested, these numbers are far too low.
 But it does demonstrate that the potential is there to curate positive experiences for customers and drive value.
 If retailers get the basics right.